rocket7642/CSS143B/README.md

 ## Course Objectives
 The objectives of this course are for students to:
-- Develop a rigorous software development process
+- Transition from basic programming skills to a rigorous process of software development
-- Familiarization with higher level programming techniques
+- Becoming familiar with higher level programming techniques (object‐orientation, recursion, inheritance, generic programming), constructs (lists, stacks, queues, trees) and algorithms (searching, sorting)
-- Know basic data structures, algorithms, and the tradeoffs among memory, running time, and implementation time associated with them.

 ## Course Learning Outcomes
 Upon successful completion of the course, students shall be able to:
-- Be fluent with object oriented programming using JAVA from concept to realization
+- Be fluent with object oriented programming using JAVA from concept to realization.
 - Analyze problem and design solutions with basic data structures, algorithms.
 - Make trade off between solutions based on performance analysic in terms of time and space complexity.
 - Write well-structured and test-friendly codes.
-- Write solid testing with popular testing frameworks such as Googletest.
 - Debug programs with command line and IDE tools, and online community like www.stackoverflow.com.
 - Work comfortably with source control and online repo such as Git and www.github.com.

 ## Class Communication
-- Canvas Learning Management System (LMS) will be used for announcements, discussion forums, assignment posting and submissions, and individual grades.
-Please visit the Canvas Site to access the Canvas page for this class.
+- Canvas Learning Management System (LMS) will be used for homework, quiz and exams.
+- Discord will be used for announcements, discussion forums, assignment posting, and individual grades.
 - For any direct/individual communication with your instructor please use email (please do not use Canvas messaging/mail).
 - For group discussion, please use disco/zoom/slacker.